OCTOBER IN THE GARDEN

 Grosafe Groventive for sucking insects.
 This is a new systemic insecticide so excellent for insect control.

 Apply Blitzem, Quash (if you have animals) or Baysol (long acting) to control slugs and snails - particularly around new seedlings.

-Mulch to suppress weeds, preserve water and add nutrients with Daltons Mulch and Grow or similar.
+Mulch to suppress weeds, maintain soil warmth, preserve water, and add nutrients with Pea Straw Mulch or Daltons Mulch and Grow.